-- Adherence to Fair Information Practice Principals when marketing to teenagers
+- Adherence to Fair Information Practice Principals when marketing to teenagers;

-- Clearly distinguishable methods to opt-in and out of various data collection programs
+- Clearly distinguishable methods to opt-in and out of various data collection programs.

 Other Online Privacy Bills Are Making Their Way Round Capitol Hill

-This push comes in the wake of several Capitol Hill online privacy bill proposals.
-While most of the acts in review don’t specifically make mention of teenagers, the Do Not Track Kids Act does.
+This push comes in the wake of several Capitol Hill online privacy proposals.
+While most of the acts in review don’t specifically mention teenagers, the Do Not Track Kids Act does.
 Co-sponsored by Ed Markey (D-MA) and Joe Barton (R-TX), the Do Not Track Kids ACT calls for a ban on all behavioral marketing of citizens 18-years-old and younger.